paula-c-schuler/wordpress.dev/public/README.md

 This repository holds a WordPress customized theme project. <br>

-There are two themes, TwentyFifteen and myFirstTheme. <br>
+I am practicing TwentyFifteen theme manipulation and customization.<br>

-I am practicing theme manipulation and working from scratch.
+This is version one.